LochStudios/yourlinks.click/README.md

    - Get a wildcard SSL certificate for `*.yourlinks.click`
    - Or use Let's Encrypt with DNS challenge for wildcard certificates

+5. **Custom Domain Setup** (Optional):
+   - Users can add their own domains in the dashboard
+   - Domain ownership is verified via DNS TXT records
+   - SSL certificates are automatically managed for custom domains

 Ensure the web server can write to necessary directories (if any):
 ```bash
 chmod 755 /path/to/yourlinks.click